amolenk/dapr-hands-on/Assignment05/step-by-step.md

         value: ""
    ```

-   This is how you configure dapr components.
+   This is how you configure Dapr components.
 They have a name which you can use in your code to secify the component to use (remember the `pubsub` name you used in the previous assignment when publishing or subscribing to a pub/sub topic).
 They also have a type (to specify the building-block (pub/sub in this case) and component (Redis in this case)).

 3. Create a new file in the components folder named `statestore.yaml` and paste this snippet into the file: